mbiczo/Notes/stats.rst

 Histograms are used to help summarize and describe various questions about population distributions.

-In a historam, the *areas* of the blocks represent *precentages*.
+In a historam, the *areas* of the blocks represent *precentages* which should add up to 100%.
 The **endpoint convention** includes the rule on what to do with a data point that falls on the boundary between two class intervals.
 For example a footnote may say, 'the class intervals *include* the left endpoint'

 **Drawing a histogram**